EndaDwagon/UN1CA/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable Galaxy S23 firmware
+- Based on the latest stable Galaxy S25 Ultra firmware
 - Galaxy AI support
 - High end animations
 - Native/live blur support